Rural Injuries

 - Development of a Checklist to Identify Injury Hazards on Row Crop Farms in the Midwestern United States

 We include rural content in our courses at the UI College of Public Health including rural injury surveillance, motor vehicle crashes, suicide prevention, and violence prevention.
-See our curriculum.
+Learn about our curriculum.